ASNSPY/asnspy-oss/README.md

                                   └── Infrastructure topology
 ```

-**The difference?** You discover infrastructure the organization might not even know exists.
+You discover infrastructure the organization might not even know exists.

 ---